IDoCodingStuffs/python-doodles/freeform-log.md

 Sadly inference is very slow without workers, so I will need to fix that data loading bottleneck.

 Profiler says -- it is the scipy zoom that is so time consuming.
 So I could try 0 padding + downsampling.

+### 11 AM
+Padding is significantly faster.
+Still bottlenecked by IO though so I will need to figure it out.
+Also val loss decreases more, so that's a bonus.